Lothian: Etymology

-Angle settlement
+Anglian settlement

 Lothian was settled by Angles at an early stage and formed part of the Kingdom of Bernicia, which extended south into present-day Northumberland and Durham.
-Many place names in the Lothians and Scottish Borders demonstrate that the English language became firmly established in the region from the sixth century onwards.
+Many place names in the Lothians and Scottish Borders demonstrate that the English language became firmly established in the region from the 6th century onwards.
 In due course, Bernicia united with Deira to form the Kingdom of Northumbria.
-Important Anglo Saxon structural remains have been found in Aberlady along with various artefacts such as an early 9th century Anglo Saxon coin.
+Important Anglo-Saxon structural remains have been found in Aberlady along with various artefacts such as an early 9th-century Anglo-Saxon coin.

 Little is recorded of Lothian's history specifically at this time.
 After the Norse-speaking Viking Great Army conquered southern Northumbria (including areas that would later become Yorkshire), northern Northumbria – centred on the former Anglian kingdom of Bernicia – was cut off from the other Anglo-Saxon kingdoms.
 How much Norse influence spread north of the River Tees is uncertain.
 Bernicia continued as a distinct territory, sometimes described as having a king, at other times an ealdorman (earl).
 Bernicia became distinct from other English territories at this time due to its links with the other Christian kingdoms in what is present-day Scotland and seems to have little to do with the Norse-controlled areas to the south.
 Roger of Wendover wrote that Edgar, King of the English granted Laudian to Kenneth II, King of Scots in 973 on condition that he come to court whenever the English king or his successors wore his crown.
 It is widely accepted by medieval historians that this marks the point at which Lothian became part of Scotland.
 Despite this transaction, the control of Lothian was not finally settled and the region was taken by the Scots at the Battle of Carham in 1018 and the River Tweed became the de facto Anglo-Scottish border.

 William the Conqueror invaded Lothian and crossed over the River Forth but was not able to conquer it.
 At this time Lothian appears in the Anglo-Saxon Chronicle as Loðen or Loþen.
 As late as 1091, the Chronicle describes how the Scottish king, Malcolm Canmore, "went with his army out of Scotland into Lothian in England".